franciscop/legally/README.md

 **Does it check all modules by npm?**

-Not exactly, it does check all of the modules in `node_modules` except those that start by `.`, but it doesn't go deep checking sub-modules
+Yes, it will check all of the modules in `node_modules` and the nested ones except for `.bin`.

 **What licenses does it check?**